JB1905/react-figma-ui/README.md

 ### Switch

-To use the switch, use the following HTML markup.
+To use the switch, use the following component.
 Remember each switch should get a unique ID that is referenced in the label.
 This ensures the switch and the entire label are clickable.

 ```jsx
 import { Switch } from 'react-figma-ui';